Content

 Quick PSA:

-Minoxidil isn’t a blocker of DHT levels like finasteride is.
-Instead, this drug that is also FDA-approved works by increasing blood flow to the parts of your body that need it most, encouraging hair growth.
+Minoxidil isn’t a blocker of DHT levels like finasteride.
+Instead, this FDA-approved drug works by increasing blood flow to the parts of your body that need it most, encouraging hair growth.

 Since it doesn’t have the same mechanism of action as finasteride, using the two drugs together can increase the effectiveness of both compounds in fighting and even potentially reversing the effects of hair loss.